sxcw/mks-blog-source/source/_posts/day-3.md

 Note #4: Prototypal : instead of assigning methods directly to child object, child object inherits from them.

-Note #5: Inherit method: Object.create(parent) // create an empty object and inherit from it.
+Note #5: `Inherit method: Object.create(parent)` -- create an empty object and inherit from it.
 Child doesn't have all properties from parents, there is just a link.
 Create a link to the parental object, continuous relationship

-Note #6: `Object.getPrototypeOf(child) === parent`; To check prototypal relationship: `Object.getPrototypeOf(Array.prototype) === Object.prototype`
+Note #6: `Object.getPrototypeOf(child) === parent` ; To check prototypal relationship: `Object.getPrototypeOf(Array.prototype) === Object.prototype`

 Note #7: `console.dir(Array.prototype)`